eth-easl/pecan-experiments/README.md

 #### Manual Deployment

-If you plan to deploy Cachew as a full service, you will need to set up a client VM which meets the following software dependencies:
+If you plan to deploy Pecan as a full service, you will need to set up a client VM which meets the following software dependencies:

 * Ubuntu 20.04 LTS (GNU/Linux 5.4.0-1072-gcp x86\_64) with root access
 * kubectl v1.30.0